rust-lang/rust-by-example/examples/generics/impl/input.md

 ```

 Note: Rust does not *currently* allow overlap between implementations.
 The
-3 separate implementations of `GenericTup` above cannot coexist.
+3 separate implementations of `GenericVal` above cannot coexist.
 There are
 [plans][specialization_plans] to fix this though.

 {impl.play}